ivangfr/springboot-react-jwt-token/README.md

   `order-api` stores its data in [`Postgres`](https://www.postgresql.org/) database.

-  `order-api` has the following endpoints
+  `order-api` has the following endpoints:

   | Endpoint                                                      | Secured | Roles           |
   | ------------------------------------------------------------- | ------- | --------------- |